dfhoughton/voynich-ipsum/README.md

 with a mostly latinate character set.
 It has no variation in orthography.
 It never produces a right-to-left language.
 Etc. Etc. Etc.

 I had great ambitions for covering typological variables and gave up on most of them because I'm lazy and my attention wanders.

+## Contributing

+If you are less lazy or more knowledgeable than me, send me pull requests!
+Because I am lazy and my attention wanders, I may not respond to them promptly.
+I apologize for that in advance.

+## Acknowledgements

+I would like to thank my wife and kids, who put up with too much of my nonsense and random enthusiasms.

+I would also like to thank my employer, Green River, who also show much patience for my vagaries.

+This was all done on my own time for reasons which are not clear even to me.